Samsung Electronics declares carbon neutrality in 2050… Overcoming the climate crisis with innovative technology

 The photo shows a pond created with purified water through the ‘Green Center’ at Samsung Electronics’ Hwaseong Plant.
 Photo courtesy of Samsung Electronics.

 Samsung Electronics is embarking on a project to increase resource circulation throughout the entire cycle of electronic products, from raw materials to disposal and recycling.
-The goal is to create a ‘resource circulation system’ that makes electronic products from recycled materials, collects used products, extracts resources, and uses them again as materials for products.
+The goal is to create a ‘resource circulation system’ that makes electronic products from recycled materials, collects used products, extracts resources, and uses them once more as materials for products.

 Samsung Electronics established the ‘Circular Economy Research Center’, an organization that researches material recycling technology and product application to maximize resource circulation.
 This research institute is an organization that ultimately promotes the replacement of all materials in products with recycled materials through the development of recycled materials and research on the extraction of waste resources.